 Meta filters enables you to filter the meta keys that should be written into the Warehouse.
 For more information, see Specify Meta Filters for a Stream.

 RSA NetWitness Warehouse supports multi-valued meta keys.
 The multi-valued meta keys is the meta field with the array type.
 You can use the meta keys library to determine the meta fields of type array and write HIVE queries with the correct syntax for arrays.
 By default, the following meta keys are treated as multi-valued and are defined in the file, multivalue-bootstrap.xml located at /etc/netwitness/ng in the Warehouse Connector:

-Warehouse Connector enables you to validate the file integrity of the AVRO files that are transferred from the Warehouse Connector to the data destinations.
-You need to enable checksum validation while you configure the Warehouse Connector.
+You can validate the file integrity of the AVRO files that are transferred from the Warehouse Connector to the data destinations.
+You need to enable checksum validation option when you configure the Warehouse Connector.

 Lockbox provides an encrypted file that Warehouse Connector uses to store and protect sensitive data.
 You need to create the lockbox by providing a lockbox password while configuring the Warehouse Connector for the first time.

 The following is an overview on how to install and configure the Warehouse Connector service on Log Decoder or Decoder.

 - Configuring the Warehouse Connector service on NetWitness,

 - Streams for Warehouse Connector,